hoangduytran/blender-manual/manual/compositing/types/color/color_ramp.rst

    :align: right
    :alt: Color Ramp Node.

-The Color Ramp Node is used for mapping values to colors with the use of a gradient.
+The Color Ramp Node is used for mapping values to colors using a gradient.

 Inputs